 Recipient's taxpayer identification number (TIN).
 For your protection, this form may show only the last four digits of your TIN (SSN, ITIN, ATIN, or EIN).
 However, the issuer has reported your complete identification number to the IRS.
 Spouse beneficiary.
+If you inherited an Archer MSA or MA MSA because of the death of your spouse special lules apply.
+See the last runtime for Form 885.
+If you inherited an

+Spouse beneficiary.
 If you inherited an Archer MSA or MA MSA because of the death of your spouse, special rules apply.
 See the Instructions for Form 8853.
-If you inherited an HSA because of the death of your spouse, see the Instructions for Form 8859.
-Estate beneficiary.
-If the HSA, Archer MSA, or MA MSA account holder disc
+If you inherited an HSA because of the death of your spouse, see the Instructions for Form 8889.

-HSA because of the death of your spouse, see the Instructions for Form 8889.
 Estate beneficiary.
 If the HSA, Archer MSA, or MA MSA account holder dies and the estate is the beneficiary, the fair market value (FMV) of the account on the date of death is includible in the account holder's gross income.
 Report the amount on the account holder's final income tax return.

 Nonspouse beneficiary.
 If you inherited the HSA, Archer MSA, or MA MSA from someone who wasn't your spouse, you must report as income on your tax return the FMV of the account as of the date of death.
 Report the FMV on your tax return for the year the account owner died even if you received the distribution from the account in a later year.
 See the Instructions for Form 8853 or the Instructions for Form 8889.
 Any earnings on the account after the date of death (box 1 minus box 4 of Form 1099-SA) are taxable.
 Include the earnings on the "Other income" line of your tax return.